ins1x/useful-samp-stuff/README.md

 | [Nogametext](https://github.com/ins1x/useful-samp-stuff/tree/main/luascripts/nogametext.lua) | Hides annoying gametext in the middle of the screen on the UIF server |

-> Disclaimer: All rights to modified scripts belong to their respective owners.
+> Disclaimer: All rights to modified scripts belong to their respective owners (specified in the description).